 JOSH: We’ve had several virtual huddles where we’ve taken tools that are normally used for designing, and turned it into a game.
 For example, we played Pictionary in Figma.

 JESSE: The drawings were so awful, because it’s hard to draw in Figma, but it was so fun.

 JOSH: Another thing we’ve started doing is five for five – every week we’ll nominate someone to talk about five things in five minutes.
 Show us pictures of five things in your life and talk about them.
-So now I know Whitney loves birds.
-And Hyun really loves barbecue.
 It’s a small thing, but so cool to learn surprising things about new co-workers or people you’ve known for years.